AbhinandanSingla/AbhinandanSingla/README.md

 - 👨‍💻 All of my projects are available at [https://abhinandanpersonalportfolio.herokuapp.com/](https://abhinandanpersonalportfolio.herokuapp.com/)

-- 💬 Ask me about **flutter, WebDev, Photoshop, 3d Modeling and Animation.**
+- 💬 Ask me about **flutter, WebDev, Photoshop, 3d Modeling and Animation ,Blockchain.**

 - 📫 How to reach me **abhinandansingla48@gmail.com**

-- 📄 Know about my experiences I am a selftaught developer [https://github.com/AbhinandanSingla/AbhinandanSingla/blob/master/assets/resumes/Resume.pdf](https://github.com/AbhinandanSingla/AbhinandanSingla/blob/master/assets/resumes/Resume.pdf)
+- 📄 Know about my experiences I am a selftaught developer

 - ⚡ Fun fact **learning how to code is slowly becoming like learning how to write.**